7 Different Types of Twins (Monozygotic vs Dizygotic)

 The difference between them?

 Well, it all has to do with a little word that describes the earliest stages of human life: zygotes.
+A zygote is what happens when an egg is fertilized by a sperm.
+[1]

+In the case of twins, this process gets a little more complicated, however.
 Either, your body gets super ambitious and releases two eggs to be fertilized, or your one fertilized egg splits into two.

 And then there are some third, more complicated options, which we’ll get to later.
+That’s how you get different types of twins.

-But which one is which and what does any of it mean for you and your family?
+But which one is which, and what does any of it mean for you and your family?

 Fraternal twins, or dizygotic twins:

-Dizygotic or fraternal twins are the result of two fertilized eggs growing into two babies at the same time in the same place.
+Dizygotic or fraternal twins are the result of two fertilized eggs (each fertilized by a separate sperm) growing into two babies at the same time in the same place.
+That’s two zygotes, one womb.
+(Sounds like the beginning of an oddball TV sitcom.)
+The two puts the di in dizygotic.
+[2]

 This means that fraternal twins have different placentas and different umbilical cords, both nourished by the best Café de Maman has to offer.

+Fraternal twins are the most common of the different types of twins.
 Think of them as siblings who decided to be born at the same time, rather than two halves of the same whole.
+They can be of the same or opposite genders and either look quite different from one another, or pretty damn similar.

 Identical twins, or monozygotic twins

 Identical twins or monozygotic twins are formed when a fertilized egg splits into two.
+So that’s one zygote (monozygotic) forming two humans.
+[3]

+If it splits between days 4 and 8, they usually share a placenta but have separate sacs.
+And if it happens after day 8, they share both the placenta and the same sac, which is a closer setup and needs extra doctor checkups.
 This is a slightly more rare kind when it comes to different types of twins and accounts for about one in three of every twin set that is born.

-If you are pregnant with identical twins, ensure that you schedule regular health checkups as the sharing of the placenta causes for a pretty snug setup inside you.
+If you are pregnant with identical twins, ensure that you schedule regular health checkups as the sharing of the placenta causes a pretty snug setup inside you.

 Can you get male and female identical twins?